Get

 Can Dogs Eat Croissants?

-Dogs can technically eat a piece of a croissant without getting sick, but just because they don’t get sick doesn’t mean it’s a good snack for them.
+Dogs can eat a croissant without getting sick, but just because they don’t get sick doesn’t mean it’s a good snack for them.
 Croissants are high-calorie foods, and one croissant often exceeds 200 calories.
 So, a piece of a croissant can seem harmless, but consistently feeding your dog pieces of croissants can quickly exceed healthy caloric limits.

-Croissants don’t really offer any nutritional benefits to dogs.
+Croissants don’t provide any nutritional benefits to dogs.
 They’re filler foods that contain a lot of carbohydrates and fat from butter.
-It’s also not safe for overweight and obese dogs, those prone to pancreatitis or diabetic dogs.
-White flour and sugar are heavily processed carbohydrates, and they’re some of the main ingredients in a plain croissant.
-Heavily processed carbohydrates have many vitamins and minerals stripped away and can also spike blood sugar and insulin levels.
+They’re not safe for overweight and obese dogs, those prone to pancreatitis, or diabetic dogs.
+White flour and sugar are heavily processed carbohydrates and are some of the main ingredients in a plain croissant.
+Heavily processed carbohydrates have many vitamins and minerals stripped away and can spike blood sugar and insulin levels.
 Overconsumption can lead to type 2 diabetes.

 What to Do If Your Dog Eats a Croissant

-If your dog happens to eat raw croissant dough or partially baked dough, contact your veterinarian right away.
+If your dog eats raw croissant or partially baked dough, contact your veterinarian immediately.

 Be on the lookout for signs of upset stomach or alcohol toxicosis: